 Warehouse Barcode Systems: Setup and Best Practices

-A warehouse barcode system uses scannable labels on storage locations, products, and shipments to track inventory movements in real time through a warehouse management system (WMS).
-Without barcodes, warehouse pick error rates run 1-3% according to the Warehousing Education and Research Council (WERC).
-With barcode-verified picking, error rates drop below 0.1% — a 10-30x improvement.
-For a warehouse shipping 1,000 orders daily, that's the difference between 10-30 mispicks and near-zero.
-This guide covers the equipment, barcode formats, and scanning workflows that make barcode systems work.
+A warehouse barcode system puts scannable labels on every storage location, product, and shipment so you can track inventory movements in real time through a warehouse management system (WMS).
+Without barcodes, pick error rates run 1-3%, according to the Warehousing Education and Research Council (WERC).
+Add barcode-verified picking and those errors drop below 0.1%.
+That's a 10-30x improvement.
+For a warehouse shipping 1,000 orders a day, it's the difference between 10-30 mispicks and practically zero.
+Below, we break down the equipment, barcode formats, and scanning workflows that actually make these systems work.

 What to Barcode